IMDG / IMO Class to UN Class Cross-Reference

 IMDG Class 8 == UN Class 8 (corrosives)

-The IMO adopted the UN class scheme, so there is no renumbering between the two; the class digit is identical.
-What the IMDG Code adds on top is maritime detail: the explosive divisions 1.1 to 1.6, packing groups I to III for the degree of danger, and segregation tables saying which classes must be stowed apart on board.
-Divisions such as 2.1, 2.2, 2.3 or 4.1, 4.2, 4.3 refine the broad class into specific hazards.
+What the IMDG Code adds on top of the UN base classification is maritime-specific detail: explosive divisions 1.1 to 1.6, packing groups I to III for the degree of danger within a class, and segregation tables stating which classes must be stowed apart on board ship.
+Divisions like 2.1, 2.2, 2.3 or 4.1, 4.2, 4.3 refine the broad class into specific sub-hazards.